opentower/margy/README.md

 - `.gitignore` tells the system which files not to share publicly (e.g., the folder with all the letters in it!)
 - `LICENSE.txt` contains a statement of MARGY's copyright
 - `README.md` contains this README
-- `encryption.py` contains the functions `letters.py` uses to encrypt files during upload and `server.py` uses to decrypt files for delivery
+- `encryption.py` contains the functions MARGY uses to encrypt files during upload and to decrypt files for delivery
 - `letters.py` contains the code for the MARGY website (more below)
 - `mailfilter.sh` anonymizes the email logs
 - `outgoing_email.py` contains the functions that `server.py` uses to send email
 - `server.py` contains the code for the MARGY email system (more below)
-- `system_mail_watcher.sh` notifies the administrators when local email is received, which usually only happens if an email failed to send. **NOTE**: This is the only system information that is not anonymous; if MARGY tries and fails to send an email, the administrators will be alerted and will see what email addresses were involved.
+- `system_mail_watcher.sh` notifies the administrators when local email is received, which usually only happens if an email failed to send.

 #### LETTERS.PY